pastaChaeng/TS-AB/README.md

 - View a list of Taylor Swift's albums
 - Click on an album to see its details and tracklist
 - Responsive design that adapts to different screen sizes

+## Dedication

+This project is dedicated to my swiftie sister Rhea 💜✨